-The central goal of our research is to understand complex biological systems, such as cells, tissues, or even human diseases such as cancer and obesity, through data integration, computational modeling and knowledge discovery, to systematically understand the alterations of cells and organisms in response to environmental stimuli, and to elucidate the molecular interaction network involved in complex biological processes.
+The central goal of our research is to design and develop effective informatics solutions for understanding complex human diseases.
+Partiularly we focus on integrative approaches where data mining, computational modeling and knowledge discovery are integrated to systematically understand the alterations of cells and organisms in response to environmental stimuli and to elucidate the molecular interaction network involved in complex biological processes.
 Our principle research interests lie in the following areas:

-Funded Projects:"Bioinformatics-guided discovery of dietary microRNA signals in obesity" supported by National Institutes of Health (08/01/2014-07/31/2017)
+"Bioinformatics-guided discovery of dietary microRNA signals in obesity" supported by National Institutes of Health (08/2014-07/2017)

 "Decovolution of Obesity and Cancer Links through MicroRNA Regulation” supported by the seed grant from ORED UNL (2016-2017)

 "Translating Big Data into Human Health through MicroRNA Biology” supported by ORED UNL (01/2015-2016)

 "Identification of surface proteins that mediate the uptake of milk exosomes" bsupported by NPOD UNL (01/2015-2017)